 It’s not pleasant to talk about, but if you have young kids, you likely have urine and sweat stains on at least one mattress.

-Get out those yucky, smelly mattress stains with a mixture of baking soda, peroxide, and dish soap.
+Get out those yucky, smelly mattress urine stains with a mixture of baking soda, peroxide, and dish soap.
 I can’t believe how amazing this hack works!

 Wash and whiten your pillows in your washing machine – it’s super easy!

-Permanent Marker Stain Removal
+13. Permanent Marker Stain Removal

-How to Remove Sweat Stains From Clothes
+14. Remove Sweat Stains From Clothes

-Spic and Span Shower Curtain | Tastefully Eclectic
+15. Secret To Spic and Span Shower Curtains

 If your shower curtain liner looks gross, don’t bother cleaning it by hand!
 Toss it in the washing machine with a cup of vinegar and a couple of towels.
 Wash it on a hot, gentle cycle, and then hang it to dry.
 Just do NOT put it in the dryer.